Leica M Typ 262 vs Q Typ 116

 |15.||Sony RX100 IV||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the Q Typ 116 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the M Typ 262 does not offer wifi capability.
+In contrast, the M Typ 262 does not provide wifi capability.

 Both the M Typ 262 and the Q Typ 116 have been discontinued, but can regularly be found used on eBay.
 The Q Typ 116 was replaced by the Leica Q2, while the M Typ 262 was followed by the Leica M10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica M Typ 262 Manual (free pdf) or the online Leica Q Typ 116 Manual.

 So how do things add up?
 Is there a clear favorite between the Leica M Typ 262 and the Leica Q Typ 116?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.